Goods and documents left behind fact sheet - general tenancies

 The tenancy agreement must be ended

-The tenancy agreement must be ended before the lessor/agent can remove any goods and documents that are left by the tenant.
+The tenancy agreement must be ended before the property manager/owner can remove any goods and documents that are left by the tenant.

 See the Ending a tenancy agreement for tenants/residents fact sheet, Ending a tenancy agreement for managing parties fact sheet and Lease break, abandonment and goods left behind fact sheet for more information about ending agreements.